greglook/puget/README.md

 ```

 By default, Puget does not put any delimiters between map entries.
 This is
-controlled by the `*map-delimiter*` var.
+controlled by the `:map-delimiter` key.
 For convenience, Puget provides a
 function to change the delimiter to a comma instead:

 ```clojure